 - The Booksellers Association/The Bookseller Author of the Year 1998

 - British Book Awards (Nibbies), Children's Book of the Year, 1998

 - CBC Not Just for Children Anymore!
 List

-- FCBG Children's Book Award 1998 Overall Winner and Longer Novel Category
+- FCBG Children's Book Awards, Longer Novel Category, 1999

-- Scottish Arts Council Children's Book Award 1999
+- Scottish Arts Council Awards, Book of the Year, 1999

 The illustrated edition of Chamber of Secrets was released on October 4, 2016, by Bloomsbury and Scholastic.
-Jim Kay once again provided the illustrations.
-The cover for both the UK and US illustrated editions features the blue Ford Anglia flying towards the Burrow.
-According to the press release from both Bloomsbury and Scholastic, the illustrated edition features over 115 color images in total.
-The hardcover edition of the book also includes a ribbon marker and illustrated endpapers.
+It features over 115 color illustrations provided by award-winning artist Jim Kay.
+The cover of the hardcover edition depicts the blue Ford Anglia flying toward the Burrow.
+The cover of the UK illustrated paperback edition, released on August 22, 2019, depicts a different version of the same image.
+The hardcover edition also includes a ribbon marker and illustrated endpapers.

 Released on October 10, 2016, by Bloomsbury and Scholastic, the deluxe illustrated edition of Chamber of Secrets features a red cloth cover and a slipcase adorned with gold foil-stamped artwork by Jim Kay.
 This edition also includes special features such as premium-grade paper with gilt edges, a two-and-a-half-foot-wide accordion-folded removable poster, and two ribbon bookmarks.